dexter0725/cpfinfobot/README.md

 A Streamlit-based Retrieval-Augmented Generation (RAG) prototype that helps members of the public verify CPF-related claims by grounding LLM responses in official CPF documents.

 ## Features
-- **Single-click Q&A** – Minimalist Streamlit UI focused on asking CPF questions and reading grounded answers.
+- **Role-aware UI** – Public users verify claims while admins upload CPF documents and rebuild the vector store.
-- **Curated corpus** – Static CPF FAQ summaries covering retirement, housing, MediSave, contributions, and education stored under `cpf_bot/data/sample_docs/`.
+- **Document management** – Upload PDFs/markdown, view the indexed corpus, and trigger a rebuild directly from the Admin tab.
-- **RAG-backed answers** – GPT-4o mini answers are constrained to retrieved CPF sources with citations (Chroma vector store).
+- **RAG-backed answers** – GPT-4o mini answers are constrained to retrieved CPF sources served from a Chroma vector store.
-- **Streamlined Q&A** – Public users only see the essentials: ask a question and read the grounded answer with cited snippets.
+- **Optional evidence tools** – Users can add an evidence summary and export the response plus citations as a text file.
-- **About & Methodology pages** – Explain the problem context and solution approach.
+- **About & Methodology pages** – Provide context, impact, and architecture notes for stakeholders.

 ## Project Structure
 ```